apanagio/jumpseller/README.md

 # jumpseller-prices
-Website for managing prices of a jumseller store
+Website for managing prices of a jumseller store.

-It's a static site with all the logic executed by the browser
+It is a static html, css, js site with all the logic executed in the browser

 ## Steps to run
 - Clone repo